rightjs/rightjs-home/docs/en/philosophy.md

 in JavaScript development, but rather does something quite opposite.

 The main target of RightJS is to create a simple, fast and reliable tool for a true agile development.
-RightJS simplifies many routine operations making JavaScript development an easy and natural thing.
-It looks simple, it works simple, but that is the kind of simplicity that lets you concentrate on serious things instead of fighting for survival.
+It simplifies many routine operations making JavaScript development an easy and natural thing.
+It looks simple, it works simple, but that is the kind of simplicity that lets you concentrate on serious things.

 ## Designed, not Evolved

-Whatever your previous experience is jQuery, Prototype, Mootools, Ruby, Python or PHP.
+Whatever your previous experience is jQuery, Prototype, Mootools, Ruby, Python or even PHP.
 When you look through RightJS API, you immediately spot familiar things.
 But don't get fooled, it was designed this way intentionally, to make it easy to work with for people with different backgrounds.